Kinto/kinto.js/README.md

 The `sync()` method accepts a `mode` option, which accepts the following values:

-- `Collection.strategy.FAIL` (default): Conflicts are reflected in a `conflicts` array as a result, and need to be resolved manually.
+- `Collection.strategy.MANUAL` (default): Conflicts are reflected in a `conflicts` array as a result, and need to be resolved manually.
 - `Collection.strategy.SERVER_WINS`: Server data will be preserved;
 - `Collection.strategy.CLIENT_WINS`: Client data will be preserved.